vicrucann/cherish/README.md

 ## Development and contribution

 This is far-future section.
-It will be filled as a need arises.
+It will be filled as need arises.

 ## Contact and authors info

+The software is being developed at [Yale Graphics Lab](http://graphics.cs.yale.edu/site/).
+The main development is performed by Victoria Rudakova under the guidance of [prof. Holly Rushmeier](http://graphics.cs.yale.edu/site/people/holly-rushmeier) and [prof. Julie Dorsey](http://graphics.cs.yale.edu/site/people/julie-dorsey).

-The author and lab information will be added here.
-For the current version, feel free to contact Victoria Rudakova - victoria.rudakova(at)yale.edu ; or use [Issues](https://github.com/vicrucann/dura-europos-insitu/issues) for feature requests or bug submission.
+For any questions and requests, feel free to contact Victoria Rudakova - victoria.rudakova(at)yale.edu.
+Or use [Issues](https://github.com/vicrucann/dura-europos-insitu/issues) for feature requests and bug submission.

-Other contributors:
+Other contributors (in no particular order):

 * Yumo Rong: user interface functionality
-* Natallia Trayan: icon designer
+* Natallia Trayan: icons designer
+* Wendy Chan: user testing and feedback, GUI design

 ## References